-It is often seen that when the markets are going through a bull-run and there is lot of optimism seen in the investors, generally all the IPOs when listed give good returns to the investors, despite being overvalued.
-Investors get carried away by the greed and often forget to look at the quality of the IPO and its valuations before investing and get trapped.
-Investing in IPO should be seen as a long-term investment and not like a cash machine that can generate money by press of a button.
-Remember, when making an investment valuation are the key.
+It is often seen that when the markets are going through a bull run and there is a lot of optimism seen in the investors, generally all the IPOs when listed give good returns to the investors, despite being overvalued.
+Investors get carried away by greed and often forget to look at the quality of the IPO and its valuations before investing and get trapped.
+Investing in IPO should be seen as a long-term investment and not like a cash machine that can generate money with the press of a button.
+Remember, when making an investment valuation key.
 Therefore, if you feel that a particular IPO is overpriced you should look for the opportunity to invest in a similar business in the secondary market.
 You can get enough information on the listed companies.

 – Do they have a history of success in business ventures?

 – Do the people involved have previous experience running a publicly traded company?

 – Do they have sufficient business experience and qualifications to run the company?

 – Does management itself own any shares in the business?

 The promoters and top professionals of the company should have professional qualifications and/or have a good experience in the specific type of business.
 Ultimately, it’s the people who drive the business, and you don’t want to invest in a company whose founders have no idea how to run their business or who have cheated people in the past.